FUNCTIONAL MEDICINE TESTS & DIAGNOSTICS Toronto

-The Dempster Clinic - Center for Functional Medicine collaborates with a number of laboratories to ensure the availability of a wide range of laboratory testing.
+The Dempster Clinic - Center for Functional Medicine located in Toronto collaborates with a number of laboratories to ensure the availability of a wide range of laboratory testing.
 The testing screens for various conditions, evaluates overall health and allows for accurate tracking of progress throughout treatment.

-Many people arrive at the clinic having already completed standard blood work, x-rays and/or other diagnostic tests.
+Many people arrive at the clinic having already completed standard blood work, x-rays and/or other tests & diagnostics.
 Often times, these tests come back in the “normal” range and unfortunately, these individuals continue to feel unwell and do not function at their full potential.

 In order to get to the root of the problem, our team at The Dempster Clinic – Center for Functional Medicine applies a model that focuses on treating your body as a whole system, that treats the causes not merely focusing on the symptoms.
 We view the body as a whole organism, rather than simply a collection of organs.
 Our team takes the time to listen to our patient’s story and we map their personal timeline.
 We examine environmental, dietary, lifestyle, and genetic factors that can influence long-term health and complex chronic disease.